Enhance quality of life through park improvement efforts in the Williamston area

 Volunteers Community Park

-Situated on the corner of Putnam and School streets next to The Commons, Volunteers Community Park features the Trent Allen Memorial Basketball Courts, two sets of swings and a balance beam.
-Fundraising efforts are underway to construct a new playground in the near future.
+Situated on the corner of Putnam and School streets next to The Commons, Volunteers Community Park features the Trent Allen Memorial Basketball Courts and a new playground area installed in July 2019.
+Future plans include additional parking, picnic pavilion and new entrance.

 Williamstown Township Hall